The Members Aries Agro Limited

 The health and safety of the employees across its operations remains the highestpriority for the Group.
 All endeavours are being taken to enhance safety standards andprocesses towards minimising safety risks in all operations in the Company.

-Your Company made its maiden IPO in January 2008 for the purposes as stated in theProspectus dated 26th December 2007 and as amended by the members at theirAnnual General Meeting held on 29th September 2009.
-Accordingly the Companyhas utilized the IPO funds for the purposes for which it was raised.
+Your Company made its .
+IPO in January 2008 for the purposes as stated in theProspectus dated 26th December 2007.
+The IPO proceeds have been utilized in accordancewith the schedule of the Prospectus and variation approved by the shareholders at theirAnnual General Meeting held on 29th September 2009 by passing a Special Resolution.However the renovation/extension of existing Offi ce Building at Mumbai is pendingcompletion.

 All properties and assets of your Company are adequately insured covering allconceivable risks.

 There is no change in the Composition of the Board of Directors during the year underreview.

 Pursuant to the provisions of Section 152(6) of the Companies Act 2013 Dr. RahulMirchandani Director retires by rotation and being eligible offers himself forre-appointment.
 Accordingly his re-appointment forms part of the Notice of ensuing AnnualGeneral Meeting.
 All the Independent Directors have submitted declarations to the effectthat each of them meets the criteria of Independence as provided in Section 149(6) of theCompanies Act 2013 and Listing Regulations and there has been no change in thecircumstances which may affect their status as Independent Director during the year.